Families of self-inverse functions and dilogarithm identities: Generalized gemini functions

 As already explained, the acceptable domain for the shape factor is defined in such a way that $a \geq-1$.
 Next, we deal with the gemini function equipped with $a=0$.
 The exponential term vanishes in the nominator.
 Hence, this kind of gemini function is called a degenerate form of a gemini function.
 The formula for a degenerate gemini function and its integral are given by

 The reflection identity, which is also called Euler's identity, is easy to derive by applying the degenerate gemini function.
-The graphics in Fig. 5 illustrates the area sections needed to build the equation for this identity.
-The relation between the integration limits is such that $x_{1}=\ln(x)$ and $x_{2}=\ln(\frac{x}{x - 1})$ for $x>1$.
-Hence, we write
+The graphics in Figure \ref{Figure4} illustrates the area sections needed to build the equation for this identity.
+The relation between the integration limits is such that $x_{1}=\ln(x)$ and $x_{2}=\ln(\frac{x}{x -1})$ for $x>1$.
+Hence, we write which implies that